2.4 Information Sharing

 - 4. Sharing Information Where There are Concerns About Significant Harm

-This procedure should be read in conjunction with HM Government Information sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers (March 2015) and Surrey County Council Multi Agency Information Sharing Protocol for Surrey.
+This procedure should be read in conjunction with HM Government Information sharing: Information sharing advice for safeguarding practitioners July 2018 and Surrey County Council Multi Agency Information Sharing Protocol for Surrey.

 A key factor in many Serious Case Reviews has been a failure to record information, to share it, to understand the significance of the information shared, and to take appropriate action in relation to known or suspected abuse or neglect.
 Often it is only when information from a number of sources has been shared that it becomes clear that a child is at risk of, or is suffering, harm.